-Kid’s Innovation Playground is a place where children, teens, parents, and educators can experience the latest robotics, practice coding, and experiment with various technologies.
+Kid’s Innovation Playground is a 501(c)3 non-profit organization that provides a place where children, teens, parents, and educators can experience the latest robotics, practice coding, and experiment with various technologies.
 Clients take classes at their level, advancing their understanding, increasing competency, and sparking enthusiasm for robotics, the arts, problem-solving, and engineering.
 Experiences are fun, meaningful, memorable, and motivational.

 Kid’s Innovation Playground’s objectives are to:

 - Provide an indoor maker-space where people of all ages can interact with cutting-edge technologies and receive personal coaching on use of the technology